Skip to main content

 • Manager, John L. Nau III History & Principles of Democracy Lab

 Previously, she was on the faculty at Columbia University in the Department of Political Science for almost a decade.
-While at Columbia, she created several new courses for her department and taught the year-long “Contemporary Civilization” course as part of Columbia’s renowned Core Curriculum.
-Her research has been published in the European Political Science Review, European Journal of Political Theory and on OpenDemocracy.net.
-She has edited and annotated a collection of the works of Thomas Paine, has recently written a chapter on civic ethos for a forthcoming book, "Wealth and Power" (Routledge), and has written opinion essays for various media outlets.
+While at Columbia, she created and led several large lecture courses for the department and taught the year-long “Contemporary Civilization” course on social, political, and moral theory as part of Columbia’s renowned Core Curriculum.